msftairaamane/test-mcp/README.md

 # test-mcp

 ## Description
-This is a test repository for Model Context Protocol (MCP) integration testing and development.
+This is a test repository for Model Context Protocol (MCP) integration and experimentation.

 ## Purpose
-This repository serves as a sandbox environment for testing MCP server functionality, GitHub API integrations, and automated workflows.
+This repository serves as a testing ground for MCP-related features and GitHub integration capabilities.

+## Getting Started

+### Prerequisites
+- Node.js (version 14 or higher)
+- npm or yarn package manager

-## Installation
+### Installation
 ```bash
 # Clone the repository
 git clone https://github.com/msftairaamane/test-mcp.git